andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 Lack of awareness about DDD was a big problem.
 It was seen as 'someone' else's problem, teams were not clear about whose responsibiiility it was to do DDD, more often than not it was seen as a directive from the top, seen as a 'must be done' step rather than something which developed organically.

 Having burnt their hand once, everyone was keen not to repeat the same mistake again.
 Which is all good only they didn't realise what the mistake was (not doing modelling enough and not iterating on it).
-Everyone now wanted to get it right and get it right the first time(well second time, anyway).
-So the business architects were constantly at me asking about the governance (i.e ring fence the model with tight governance so that noone can mess around with it!) and also expecting guarantees from me that this is the "Correct" model!
+Everyone now wanted to get it right and get it right the first time (well second time, anyway).
+So the business architects were constantly at me asking about the governance (i.e ring fence the model with tight governance so that noone can mess around with it!) and also expecting guarantees from me that this is the "correct" model!

 We will see again and again that people are the making or breaking factor for any adoption at this scale be it Agile, DevOps or DDD.
 We had to deal with a good many sceptics, critics and some who point blank refused that DDD is useful.
 I stopped explaining why they should DDD but resolved to show them its merits in practice instead.